gianvittorio/access_management_service/README.md

 # Access Management Service

 ## Overview
 The following project is a simple access management API, that allows users signing in, either as normal or b2b user.
-The following tech stack was used:
-1. <strong>ASP.Net C# 8.x</strong> - Web Application
-2. <strong>Wiremock</strong> - Mock server for outbound API calls
-3. <strong>Postgres</strong> - Relational Database
-4. <strong>Redis</strong> - In-Memory Database / Distributed Cache
-5. <strong>Docker / Docker-Compose</strong> - Container Runtime Sandbox

 ## Assumptions
 - Signup API will create a new user if the email is not already registered.